tmorin/ceb/README.md

 `<ceb/>` is a library helping to develop [Custom Elements](http://w3c.github.io/webcomponents/spec/custom).

-It's core is a builder which executes others builders.
+Its core is a builder which executes others builders.
 By this way, `<ceb/>` is natively opened to extensions and builders easily sharable.

 Obviously, `<ceb/>` exposes builders and helpers handling the common needs: